 Regardless of how many investment properties or units you own, it is likely that at some point, you will receive a call from a tenant stating that the kitchen faucet is leaking.
-If this is the case, there is a way to Fast and Easy Kitchen Faucet Replacement - Even If You're Not a Professional Contractorensure that you can “cure” the leak, while at the same time, giving the unit’s kitchen a small makeover – even if you aren’t a pro with a wrench and screwdriver.
+If this is the case, there is a way to ensure that you can “cure” the leak, while at the same time, giving the unit’s kitchen a small makeover – even if you aren’t a pro with a wrench and screwdriver.

 In fact, when following just a few simple steps, a kitchen faucet can typically be replaced within less than an hour.
 These steps include first turning off both the cold and the hot water supply lines.
 This will allow you to remove the old faucet without turning the kitchen sink area into a fountain.
 By using an adjustable wrench, you can then disconnect the old faucet hoses from the supply lines.
 Likewise, be sure to remove the nut that holds the old faucet in place.